This modern Muslim woman has a POWERFUL take on dating.

 Since I was 10 years old, my mom has been drilling this mantra into my head:

 "You are a Muslim, and you will not date."

 Arranged marriages are not new, nor are they exclusive to Muslims.
-Indians worldwide are familiar with arranged marriages and European royalty have arranged inter-nobility marriages even till the early part of the twentieth century.
+Indians worldwide are familiar with arranged marriages, and European royalty had arranged inter-nobility marriages until the early part of the twentieth century.
 And of course, we've all seen Fiddler on the Roof and the Jewish matchmaker.
-But what does an arranged or semi-arranged marriage look like for a Muslim in the 21st Century in America?
-Arranged Marriage In America: Is It For You?

-First off, the new term is 'assisted marriage.'
-For many Muslims the formal routes on this path for proposals are 'rishta' aunties (matchmakers), online matrimonial sites (for example, shaadi.com, naseeb.com and muslimatcher.com) and matrimonial events, like speed dating and networking events where the goal is a life mate not a date.
-If you think this sounds like dating, well, yes, it does.
-The big difference is that while most non-Muslims just want to meet a special someone and that meeting may or may not result in marriage, among conservative Muslims, arranged meetings have one goal: marriage.
+First of all, the new term is assisted marriage.
+For many Muslims, the formal routes on this path for proposals are 'rishta' aunties (matchmakers), online matrimonial sites (e.g. shaadi.com, naseeb.com and muslimatcher.com) and matrimonial events (like speed dating and networking events where the goal is a life mate, not a date).

 If you think this sounds like dating — well, yes, it does.
 The big difference is that while most non-Muslims just want to meet a special someone and that meeting may or may not result in marriage, the only goal of arranged meetings for conservative Muslims is marriage.

 My parents are progressive.
 However, like many of my South Asian Muslim friends' parents, they're particular about the practice of their religion.
 Islam promotes a very open, respectful and deeply intimate relationship between man and woman, but only within the fold of marriage.